 Any organization that needs commercial vehicles to function engages in some form of fleet operations and fleet management.
-The purpose of fleet management is to oversee all fleet performance and vehicle maintenance in order to increase productivity and help a business run as smoothly as possible.
+The purpose of fleet management is to oversee all fleet performance and fleet maintenance in order to increase productivity and help a business run as smoothly as possible.

-A major challenge for any fleet manager is keeping drivers safe.
+A major challenge for fleet companies or any fleet manager is keeping drivers safe.
 Ensuring safe driver behavior can be difficult, particularly when fleet managers are hundreds of miles away from the moving vehicle.
 There are helpful tools fleet managers can use -- like dash cams or vehicle tracking systems -- that bring real-time visibility into an otherwise remote vehicle and provide evidence or materials to implement driver training.

 Driver shortages are a growing issue in the trucking industry.
 Stabilizing and increasing driver retention is something fleet managers need to always aim for.
 By creating mentorship programs, improving workplace conditions, or simply building stronger trust between driver and manager, fleet managers look to different approaches to ensure drivers are happy at work.

-Electronic Logging Device (ELD) compliance
+4. Electronic Logging Device (ELD) compliance

-The ELD mandate is a congressional mandate that went into effect December 2017 that requires commercial vehicle operators to record hours of service (HOS) electronically.
+The ELD mandate is a congressional mandate that went into effect December 2017 that requires commercial vehicle operators to record Hours of Service (HOS) electronically.
 The mandate intends to replace paper logging and reduce instances of dangerous driving caused by fatigued drivers.
 For fleets that are subject to the mandate, fleet managers must implement ELD compliant systems to ensure they have an accurate recording of drive time.

-What are fleet management solutions?
+What are the benefits of fleet management?